Our mission is

 We create children's books, classroom posters, apparel, and more to spread awareness and spark these conversations in classrooms, at home, online, and in our communities.

-We also work with classrooms, brands, advertising agencies, and media companies to provide greater disability representation in all forms, and help provide funds to nonprofit organizations that directly benefit individuals with disabilities.
+We also work with classrooms, brands, advertising agencies, and media companies to provide greater disability representation in all forms.

 Because people with disabilities make up the world's largest minority group, yet they are often the least represented in society.
 In fact, nearly 1/4 of the US population is living with a disability today.